Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model

-Studies on target-space modular symmetry in string theory indicates~\cite{target:space} that all extrema lie on the boundary of the fundamental region or on the imaginary axis.
-We anticipate that, due to SUSY breaking contributions (for example, from $X_{nl}$ sector), the extrema can change with respect to the change of $f_0$ so as that the VEV $\tau_0$ can be altered slightly away from the fixed points $\tau_{FP}=i,\omega$.
-Such deviations from fixed points by SUSY breaking effects can lead to large suppression factors that regenerate $\mu_{eff}$ of order the electroweak scale.

 Besides, although the scalar potential for modulus field $\tau$ in general diverges when $\tau\ra i\infty$, the presence of $X_{nl}$ contributions can alter the scalar potential, making it possible to stabilize $\tau$ at an intermediate value.
-Consequently, for an appropriate choice of $k_3$, the effective $\mu_{eff}$ parameter can naturally be much smaller than the SUSY scale $\Lambda_{SUSY}$, due to a large suppression factor originating from both powers of $q$ [or $(2\Im\tau)^{-1}$] and typical suppression behavior of modular forms away from the fixed point $i\infty$ (at $\tau_0$ with medium $\Im\tau_0$).
+Consequently, for an appropriate choice of $k_3$, the effective $\mu_{eff}$ parameter can naturally be much smaller than the SUSY scale $\Lambda_{SUSY}$, due to a large suppression factor originating from both powers of $q^{1/24}$ [or $(2\Im\tau)^{-1}$] and typical suppression behavior of modular forms away from the fixed point $i\infty$ (at $\tau_0$ with medium $\Im\tau_0$).